Going the Distance (2010 film): Release

-Initially, the film was to be released domestically on August 27, 2010, amid weak reviews, but Warner Bros. decided to push back the release date one week to September 3.
-This meant its opening weekend would coincide with the Labor Day weekend.
+Initially, the film was to be released domestically on August 27, 2010, amid weak reviews, but Warner Bros. decided to push back its release date one week to September 3, to open on Labor Day weekend.
 Dan Fellman, Warner Bros.
-Domestic Distribution President, stated that "moving to the Labor Day weekend not only allows us to take advantage of the long holiday weekend, but gives us some distance from the other female-driven films releasing in August."
+Domestic Distribution President, said: "Moving to the Labor Day weekend not only allows us to take advantage of the long holiday weekend, but gives us some distance from the other female-driven films releasing in August."
 Eventually, Going the Distance′s earliest release was on September 2, 2010, in eight countries including Australia, Argentina and Germany, one day before its North American release.

 Box office

 The film opened in 3,030 theaters in the United States and Canada on September 3, 2010, and grossed $6,884,964 in its opening weekend, ranking 5th at the box office behind The American, Machete, Takers and The Last Exorcism.
-The film eventually grossed $17,804,299 in North America, ranking 120th domestically for 2010.
-In foreign markets the film grossed $24,248,458, for a total worldwide box office of $42,052,757, which made it the 118th highest-grossing film of 2010.
+It eventually grossed $17,804,299 in North America, ranking 120th domestically for 2010.
+In foreign markets it grossed $24,248,458, for a worldwide box office total of $42,052,757, making it the 118th highest-grossing film of 2010.